 Osprey Farpoint Backpack With Detachable Daypack

 It’s hard to go wrong with Osprey.
 The backpacks designed and manufactured by this company are among the best on the market, and their Farpoint model is no exception to that rule.
+Check out the best Osprey backpacks for hiking.

 Available in Volcanic Grey and Jasper Red colors, Farpoint includes the main bag (42L) and a detachable day pack (13L).
 To remove the daypack, all you need to do is to pull a zipper.
 Inside of it, you’ll find a number of internal and external pockets, including a laptop compartment.